Build-Week-PTCT-DevDesk-Queue/BE/README.md

     "created_at": "2020-09-18 03:13:25",
     "updated_at": "2020-09-18 03:13:25",
     "user_id": 1,
-    "helper_id": 1,
+    "helper_id": null,
-    "title": "I need some help with this", "description": "This is just so hard my brain my explode, like, KABOOM!", "tried": "Literally everything",
+    "title": "I need some help with this", "description": "This is just so hard my brain may explode, like, KABOOM!", "tried": "Literally everything",
     "category": "Category",
     "status": 0